Smoke-free enclosed public areas

 - enclosed stairwells, car parks, foyers or corridors

-- laundries, kitchens or common rooms
+- laundries, kitchens or common rooms.

 Can people smoke around the entrances to businesses and shopping centres?

 There is no legislation banning people from smoking outside the front of businesses, however businesses can implement their own smoke-free policies, for example buffer zones and signage around entrances.

 Will there be signage to alert people that that smoking is not permitted in enclosed public areas?

 To inform the public and to reduce the likelihood of non-compliance and associated penalties for premises and the public, owners and operators should display no-smoking signage to indicate where smoking is not permitted.

 If the premises is a private residence, for example a hostel or nursing home, and does not have a smoke-free policy, it may be possible to smoke in some areas, such as in a bedroom, provided the area is not a shared area.
 Duty of care and the Work Health and Safety Act 2011 are some of the things to consider when permitting smoking in private areas.

 Areas defined as workplaces or shared areas, such as kitchens, dining areas, industrial workshops and laundries, must be smoke-free.

 All South Australian prisons and prison grounds will be smoke free by the end of 2019.